 In all your planning, don’t forget to book time at the beach.
 The water is incredible, clear and full of beautiful fish.
 The wonderful thing about the water is the temperature.
 It is not bath water but very near it, even yours truly who is known as a real sissy when it comes to cold water enjoys hours of floating, swimming and snorkeling.

 Try the zip-line tours if you are adventurous and not afraid of heights.
 They are becoming very popular.
-Try these links: www.adventureskauai.com or www.outfitterskauai.com or this shows a short video clip of someone doing it: http://ziplinetourskauai.com/
+Try these links: www.outfitterskauai.com or this shows a short video clip of someone doing it: https://www.skylinehawaii.com/kauai

 Now for the restaurants: Brennecke’s restaurant located across from Poipu Beach is a great place for lunch or dinner at the beach; good burgers, fish and drinks.
 Don’t forget Lapperts ice cream for a real treat.
 It’s fresh made in Hanapepe and definitely a landmark destination.
-They are located throughout the island: Hanapepe, Koloa, Kapaa, Princeville, Hanalei, etc. The one in Koloa is just a couple of miles up from Poipu Road on the main street of town.
-If you are looking for a good breakfast go the Ilima Terrace at the Hyatt.
+They are located throughout the island: Hanapepe, Poipu, Kapaa, Princeville, Hanalei, etc. If you are looking for a good breakfast go the Ilima Terrace at the Hyatt.
 They have a very nice brunch every day of the week.
-Roy’s Restaurant just down the road in the Poipu Village shopping center is famous for their coconut shrimp, try it you’ll love it.
+Keoki’s Paradise is just down the road in the Poipu Village shopping center, try it you’ll love it.

 The Hyatt is the place to go when you want to get dressed up and go to a really nice restaurant.
 It’s a mile or less from the house/condos, go East on Poipu Rd. until you come to the Hyatt.
 Incidentally getting dressed up in Kauai for a guy entails a nice pair of shorts and a breezy Hawaiian shirt and sandals.
 The ladies usually wear something slinky and cool with heels.
 Get her a nice lei for the occasion (Star Market or in Koloa at the Big Save).
-We really enjoy the Ilima Terrace restaurant, but there are two others just as nice at the Hyatt as well: Dondero’s(Italian food), and Tide Pools (Seafood).
-They also have a killer luau once a week.
+We really enjoy the Ilima Terrace restaurant for great buffets, but there is another just as nice at the Hyatt , Tide Pools (Seafood).
 Here is the number at the reservations desk: 800-233-1234.
 Best to make reservations no matter which one you choose.
 After dinner take a slow stroll around the grounds.
 The Hyatt continually gets awards for the beauty of its resort.
 Check out the torch lighting ceremony and the Hula show at the Seaview Terrace evenings around 6:00.
 The ladies may want to take advantage of the Anara Spa.
 It’s open to the public and they offer wonderful massages, facials, exercise classes, etc.

 Please take the time to visit Kauai’s lush tropical botanical gardens.
 Allerton Gardens just past Spouting Horn in Poipu and the Na’Aina Kai Gardens up by the Kilauea Lighthouse; Plan on spending most of the day and really enjoying yourself.
 Most of the tours are guided and cover a lot of territory, so wear comfortable shoes and take a hat.

-If you want to experience a Hawaii Luau, Kauai is a great island to do it.
-There is a different Hawaii luau Kauai hosts several nights a week offering a good choice for visitors.
+If you want to experience a Hawaiian Luau, Kauai is a great island to visit.
 Many of the top Kauai resorts host regular luaus.
 Most people want to know which is really the best Kauai luau.
-If want to attend a Kauai Luau the best tend to be those that are most authentic.
-Some say the best luau in Kauai is Kauai Best Luau.
-The luau features traditional dance and music and legends and chanting of old Hawaii.
+As a result of the recent Kauai lockdowns from the pandemic few Hotels are hosting luaus these days.

-You could also try Smith’s Tropical Paradise luau.
-We have heard good reports and not so good reports on this one.
-The main complaint is that it seems very commercial and tourist oriented.
+You could try Smith’s Tropical Paradise luau.
+We have heard good reports and they are still hosting a luau.
 Here is the link: http://www.smithskauai.com/

 As for shopping there are a few recommendations.
 Close to town there is the Poipu Village shopping center just west on Poipu Rd: Whalers’s drug store, several clothing boutiques, and a couple of restaurants (one is open for breakfast).
 Koloa Town, just a couple of miles up the road, has many quaint shops, a pizzeria, and a little museum.
 A great new place to shop in Poipu is at The Kukui’ula Village Shopping Center Nice boutiques and fine restaurants.